 At Resolver, we understand how important it is to ensure your employees, customers, supply chain, brand, and shareholders are safe—that’s why over 1000 of the world’s largest companies use us to protect what matters.

 Resolver’s approach to corporate security is simple: we build software that enables organizations to better plan and prepare to limit the likeliness of threats from occurring, and more effectively respond and recover to minimize impact when they do.
 Our platform combines risk and site assessment, enterprise security risk management (ESRM), incident management and reporting, investigations and case management, command center, workplace threat assessment, brand protection, and loss prevention into one tool to meet all of your corporate security needs.

 Get the insight, information, and tools that you need to optimize your corporate security efforts with Resolver.
-Contact us today for more information.
+Request your demo today for more information.